Under 2 hours

 Whether you’re starting a building project, making furniture or handling serious home repairs, we’ve got the circular saws and circular saw accessories you need.

 Ready to find the supplies you need in your local store?
 Use The Home Depot app to locate products and check inventory.
 We'll take you to the exact aisle and bay.
-If you're planning to use a circular saw for a one-time project, consider tool rental.
-Our tool rental department can help you find tools and trucks for any project you take on.
+If you're planning to use a circular saw for a one-time project, consider tool rental at The Home Depot.
+Use the circular saw for as long as you need it, then bring it back.
+There’s no maintenance required and you won’t need to store it either.